Indian Bible College Annual Report 2023 - 2024 Financial Highlights

 Over the years, volunteers have helped shape everything from our campus to our curriculum and have been an integral part of graduating all of our students debt-free.

-Throughout the 2022-2023 school year, maintenance volunteers helped with a variety of facilities upkeep and maintenance projects.
-82 volunteers donated over 1,500 hours of service in this area—a value of over $30,000!
 Volunteers in IBC's lunch program provided meals for students and staff on Tuesdays and Thursdays after chapel.
-16 different teams ranging from 1-10 people (and visiting from as far away as Virginia!) prepared and shared meals with the IBC campus community during the 2022-2023 school year.
-Student discipleship volunteers include Life Coaches, adjunct instructors, and chapel speakers.
-Life Coaches donated over 100 hours to come alongside freshman students in weekly coaching sessions this year.
+17 different teams ranging from 1-10 people prepared and shared meals with the IBC campus community during the school year.

 Learn more at indianbible.org/volunteer.